roushrsh/AIDA/README.md

 The result panel reports unique peptides, unique proteins, sieved proteins, and—when MS3 quantification is attached—proteins above the SSN cutoff.

-<h2>Gradient Cal</h2>
+<h2>Gradient Calibration</h2>

+This tool is used to optimize the elution order of peptides for the buffer composition used in each lab.

 <img width="1179" height="673" alt="image" src="https://github.com/user-attachments/assets/a42def46-6c20-4502-8a69-f2a9d765a461" />

 Gradient Cal proposes a revised `%B` program using a target database and a calibration run.\
 Step 1 — Target database: select the database, set the retention-order column (default column 4), and click Read.
-The app reports unique peptide count and median order.\
+The app reports unique peptide count and the median predicted peptide order from the corresponding database.\
-Step 2 — Coverage target: select the desired order/coverage target.
+Step 2 — Coverage target: select the desired order/coverage of target database.
 The interface shows the corresponding fraction of the database.\
 Step 3 — Calibration run: select the calibration AIDA*.CSV and enter the gradient program used for that run as Time (min) / %B points.\
 Click Optimize gradient.\
 The result side displays fit quality (R²), coverage, CV, the calibration line, a proposed gradient table, and a chart comparing the original and proposed programs.
 Review the proposed program against instrument, column, and solvent constraints before populating the XCalibur .meth method with the new proposed gradient.

 <h2>Transfer Learn</h2>

+This optional tool is used to adapt peptide predicted orders for different column materials.
+The example below is showing a TMTPro optimized prediction being transferred to unlabeled peptides.

 <img width="1185" height="672" alt="image" src="https://github.com/user-attachments/assets/39769ce6-50e0-4d9a-bc83-41a1890e434c" />

 Transfer Learn adapts the retention-time model to your LC column using observations from multiple runs.\